 The Museum is staffed by volunteers and locals, who give tours of the museum and historical churches on the St. Francis Mission, such as the St. Charles Borromeo church.

-We have closed its door for the winter months, as always it will open again Memorial Day, May 2019.
+We are currently closed but are still doing tours by appointment only.
 We appreciate all visitors near and far for their presence, also the many good comments!

 Due to shortage of staff, the museum will no longer be able to assist with any research for the public, whether it be artifacts, photographs, or performing genealogy requests.

 One of the best indigenous museums I've been to" (Visitor from Iran)